Chi-Matty/Construction-Project-Analytics-Reporting-Automation/README.md

 This script automates the following steps:

-1. **Data Cleaning**
+### 1. Data Cleaning
 - Renames inconsistent column headers
-   - Drops duplicate entries
+- Removes duplicate rows (by `Project_ID` and `Report_Date`)
-   - Fills missing values with column means
+- Fills missing values in `Material_Cost` and `Labor_Hours` with mean values
-   - Converts text to standard formats and correct data types
+- Converts `Report_Date` to datetime and `Project_Progress` to numeric
+- Standardises text fields (e.g. `Project_Status`)

 2. **Data Analysis**
-   - Identifies site locations with highest and lowest average material cost
+   - It identifies site locations with highest and lowest average material cost
-   - Checks correlation between labour hours and project progress
+   - It checks the correlation between labour hours and project progress
-   - Tracks monthly totals for material cost and labour usage
+   - It tracks monthly totals for material cost and labour usage
-   - Counts projects per status (e.g., Completed, In Progress, Delayed)
+   - It counts projects per status (e.g., Completed, In Progress, Delayed)
-   - Calculates total cost proxy to identify top and bottom 5 most expensive projects
+   - It calculates the total cost proxy to identify top and bottom 5 most expensive projects

 3. **Excel Report Export**
-   - Outputs a multi-sheet Excel file named `cleaned_construction_data.xlsx` containing:
+   All results are exported to a multi-sheet Excel file:
+📄 `cleaned_construction_data.xlsx`

+With the following sheets:
-     - **Cleaned_Data**: Full cleaned dataset
+- **Cleaned_Data** – Fully cleaned dataset
-     - **Analysis_Insights**: Cost insights, monthly trends, and status counts
+- **Analysis_Insights** – Key insights, monthly trends, and project counts
-     - **Top_Bottom_Projects**: Top 5 and bottom 5 projects based on cost metric
+- **Top_Bottom_Projects** – Top 5 and bottom 5 projects based on estimated total cost

 ---